How to Structure a Blog Post (For Food Bloggers)

 Write a Concise, Helpful Introduction

-You might describe flavor, texture, simplicity, or why the recipe works well for a certain season or dietary need.
-Keep it interesting, but get to the point quickly.
+Use this space to use adjectives to describe flavor, texture, ease of preparation, or why this recipe works for a specific occasion or dietary need.
+Keep the copy interesting, but get to the point quickly.

 Break Up the Body with Headings and Subheadings